jdunkerley/jdunkerley/alteryx-least-squares.md

-# Least Squares in Alteryx
+# Least Squares in an Alteryx Macro

 A friend on the Alteryx community recently asked me about recreating the Excel trendline capabilities within Alteryx.